reactiveui/website/input/docs/handbook/commands/canceling.md

     .Execute()
     .Subscribe();

-// this cancels the execution
+// This cancels the execution. subscription.Dispose();
-subscription.Dispose();
 ```